Monday, February 2, 2026

 For the next week, the Viet Minh continued to launch a series of hit-and run attacks on the French garrison at Nà San.
 However, Colonel Gilles's hedgehog defense forced them to use frontal assaults which enabled the French to kill many of Viet Minh before they even got to the outside perimeter.
 To add to this, the French were being constantly reinforced and resupplied by planes landing on the airstrip.
 On November 30, the Viet Minh decided to launch two direct assaults on Strongpoints 22 and 24.

 These two outposts were garrisoned by Thai and Moroccan legionnaires.
 The fighting began just after 2:30 AM.
 At Strongpoint 22, the legionnaires held on for three hours before being forced to abandon the outpost.
-However, they recaptured it less just an hour later.
+However, they recaptured it less than an hour later.
 At Strongpoint 24, the garrison successfully repulsed two frontal attacks (which once again, involved hand-to-hand fighting).

 Undaunted by his rising casualties and unwilling to accept defeat, General Giap ordered another frontal attack on Nà San.
 This time, the Viet Minh would target Strongpoints 21 and 26 located on the base's outer perimeter.
 This attack began around 1:30 AM on the morning of December 2.
 After bombarding the two outposts with mortars and recoilless rifle fire, the Viet Minh launched a mass frontal attack on Strongpoint 21.
 They were repulsed with heavy casualties.
 Their attacks on Strongpoint 26 were met with even heavier losses.
 Finally, General Giap called off further assaults on Nà San and the Viet Minh withdrew from the area.